 ● freshly diced tomatoes

-● beans – black or pinto
+● beans (black, pinto, or refried)

 ● chopped green onions

-● chopped cilantro
+● chopped fresh cilantro

 ● shredded cabbage or lettuce